Rewriting Graphically with Symmetric Traced Monoidal Categories: Graph rewriting

-One of the most popular graph rewriting approaches is known as double pushout (DPO) rewriting~\cite{ehrig1973graph}, and we shall now recall some of its basic notions in relation to linear hypergraphs.
-We use an extension of the traditional definition that introduces an `interface'~\cite{bonchi2017confluence}.
+A popular approach to graph rewriting is known as double pushout (DPO) rewriting~\cite{ehrig1973graph}, and we use an extension of the traditional definition that introduces an `interface'~\cite{bonchi2017confluence}.
+We start by recalling the definition for ordinary hypergraphs in $\labhyp$.